HL7/davinci-alerts/input/pagecontent/guidance.md

 *Must Support* on any data element SHALL be interpreted as follows:

-* As part of the notification message as specified by the [Da Vinci Notifications CapabilityStatements], the  Sender SHALL be capable of including the data elements defined in the Da Vinci Notification profiles that have a MustSupport flag.
+* As part of the notification message as specified by the [Notification Sender CapabilityStatement], the  Sender SHALL be capable of including the data elements defined in the Da Vinci Notification profiles that have a MustSupport flag.

 - The Recipient/Intermediary SHALL be capable of processing resource instances containing the data elements without generating an error or causing the application to fail.
 In other words Recipient/Intermediary SHOULD be capable of processing the data elements (display, store, etc).